OleAndreasER/List-Monad-Sudoku-Solver/README.md

 List Monad Sudoku Solver
 ========================
 The list monad (and applicative) can be used for non-deterministic computations.
 I wanted to use this to make a sudoku solver.
-It is not the most efficient probably, but that is not the point.

 The program just prints to console.
 You can find the output in output.txt.